Communications between members FAQ

 How does a member get access to my member contact information?

 Members who request the member list must submit the required Statutory Declaration

 in accordance with section 23 of the Canada Not-for-profit Corporations Act

 .
-The list is provided in an electronic, non-editable format through a secure channel, and includes the members’ names, postal addresses and email addresses.
+The list is provided in an electronic format through a secure channel, and includes the members’ names, postal addresses and email addresses.

 Is CIRA allowed to give out my member contact information to another member?